ShaikhNoorAbbas/URL-Shortener-Project/README.md

 # URL-Shortener-Project

-A simple URL shortener web application built using Node.js, Express.js and EJS, with a clean MVC-style structure — created by **Noor (Shaikh Noor Abbas)**.
+A simple URL shortener web application built using Node.js, Express.js and EJS, with a clean MVC-style structure

 ---